ThorbenKuck/MockK-Method-Probing/README.md

 }

 // Assert
-val argument = methodProbe.getArgument<String>(0)
+val firstArgument: String = methodProbe.getArgument(0)
 val result = methodProbe.getResult()
-assertThat(argument).isEqualTo(result)
+assertThat(firstArgument).isEqualTo(result)
 ```

-Calling any method on the method probe will wait until the respective information are present.
+Calling any method on the method probe will wait until the respective information is present, meaning every method also allows you to define how long it will wait.

-So, calling `methodProbe.getArgument<String>(0)` waits until the spied method has been called, but not necessarily until it is finished.
+So, calling `methodProbe.getArgument(0)` waits until the spied method has been called, but not necessarily until it is finished.
 If the method is not called in the defined timeout (default 10 seconds), the test will fail

 Calling `methodProbe.getResult()` on the other hand waits until the spied method finishes, which implies that no exception is raised while doing so.
 If the method is not called or did not finish in the defined timeout (default 10 seconds), the test will fail.
 The same is true, if the spied upon code throws any exception.
-This can be disabled by calling it like this: `methodProbe.getResult(failOnException = true)`

-### Method Probing with strict mocks
+### MethodProbes with "strict" mocks

 The previous examples require the tested class to either be a relaxed mock, or a spy.
 If you want to use a "normal" mock, you can use probing instead: